microsoft/axe-pipelines-samples/README.md

 The following sample projects specify the main technologies used.
 A team that uses comparable tools and frameworks should be able to refer to the sample and update their existing tests to incorporate automated accessibility checks.

 * **[Sample 1: typescript-selenium-webdriver-sample](./typescript-selenium-webdriver)**:
-  * Useful for teams using technologies similar to TypeScript and Selenium.
+  * Useful for teams using Selenium and TypeScript/JavaScript.

 *Are we missing a sample you'd like to see?
 [File a sample request](https://github.com/microsoft/axe-pipelines-samples/issues/new?assignees=&labels=sample_request&template=feature_request.md&title=Sample+Request%3A+%3Csample+name+here%3E) or [submit a pull request](./CONTRIBUTING.md)!*